AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/overview.md

 - The event consumer code is executed outside of AEM, not running in the same JVM as AEM.
 - AEM product code is responsible for defining the events and sending them to Adobe I/O Events.
 - Event information is standardized and sent in JSON format.
 For more details, refer to [cloudevents](https://cloudevents.io/).
-- To communicate back to AEM, the event consumer utilizes the AEM as a Cloud Service API.
+- To communicate back to AEM, the event consumer uses the AEM as a Cloud Service API.

 ## Why and when to use it